openwisp/openwisp-monitoring/README.rst

 the default chart configuration defined in ``openwisp_monitoring.monitoring.charts.DEFAULT_CHARTS``.

-For example, if you want to change the traffic graph to show MB (megabytes) instead of GB (Gigabytes) you can use:
+For example, if you want to change the traffic chart to show MB (megabytes) instead of GB (Gigabytes) you can use:

 .. code-block:: python